-As an adult if you think you might have ADHD, either after your child has been diagnosed, through information or by gaining the courage to speak to someone without feeling stigmatised you should contact a reputable organisation.
-The team at ADHD Foundation are able to listen and answer your concerns and direct you along the appropriate path that will best suit your individual needs.
+If you think you have ADHD as an adult, through a child’s diagnosis or from research of your own, you should contact a reputable organization who can provide you with answers.
+The team at ADHD Foundation are able to listen and answer your concerns, directing you along the appropriate path that will best suit your individual needs.

 Unfortunately, for many an underlying cause of adult ADHD is often missed.
-Years are spent being treated for a coexisting disorder before ADHD is diagnosed.
-We hope that with the increase of information, support groups and self-knowledge adults will be able to gain the support for their ADHD much sooner.
+Years are spent being treated for a co-existing disorder before ADHD is diagnosed.
+We hope that with an increased frequency of information, support groups and self-knowledge, adults will be able to gain the support for their ADHD much sooner.

 ADHD Foundation will be providing helpful material to our members shortly, so please don’t forget to join in order to access our member portal.
 Email us anytime at firstname.lastname@example.org